-In this 3-part discussion, Geoff Stern, former Disciplinary Counsel, explores grievances and how to respond to them.
-In Part 1, he explains what grievances are and how they come to be:
+In this 3-part discussion, we explore grievances and how to respond to them.
+In Part 1, we explain what grievances are and how they come to be:

 Simply put, a grievance is a complaint against a lawyer.
 It may involve a complaint of unethical conduct, but frequently it may also be the result of poor communications, poor billing, or poor management practices, (Ohio State Bar Association, How to File a Complaint).